 Penalty notices: When should a penalty notice be issued?

-If there is sufficient evidence, following the six-month initial notice period, that a tobacco manufacturer has failed in his duty not to facilitate smuggling, a penalty notice should be issued.
+If there is sufficient evidence, following the six-month initial notice period, that a tobacco manufacturer has failed in their duty not to facilitate smuggling, a penalty notice should be issued.
 LB are responsible for issuing the notice.
 The decision to issue it will be informed by Tobacco Policy.
 The penalty notice must be in writing and contain the following information and explanation of why the notice has been issued: